adityayadav25252/College-Project/README.md

 👤 Author
 ================

-The React Campus Map was created by [Your Name], a software developer with expertise in React and web development.
+The React Campus Map was created by Aditya, a software developer with expertise in React and web development.

 📝 License
 ================